Dr. David Shefferman

 RELS 381.
 Religious Dimensions of Peace.
 3 Credits.

 A theological and ethical inquiry into the major Jewish and Christian responses to war: pacifism, just war, and crusade.
 Various religious anthropologies are considered as possible ethical bases for peace in today's world, and the course engages the contemporary relevance of Reinhold Niebuhr, Mohandas K. Gandhi, Martin Luther King, Jr. and Cesar Chavez.
-Pre-requisite: RELS 110 or RELS 151.
+Pre-requisite: RELS 110 or RELS 152 or RELS 161.

 RELS 390.
 Sexuality and the Sacred.
 3 Credits.

-This course explores ways in which different religious traditions have perceived the relationship between sexuality and religion, In doing so, the course examines the religious roots of our own cultural attitudes toward sexuality and sex roles and looks at some contemporary attempts to rethink the relationships between sexuality and spirituality, and between women and men.
-Pre-requisites: RELS 110 or RELS 151.
+Explores some ways in which different religious traditions have perceived the relationship between sexuality and religion.
+Examines the religious roots of our own cultural attitudes toward sexuality and sex roles and looks at some contemporary attempts to rethink the relationships between sexuality and spirituality, and between women and men.
+Pre-requisites: RELS 110 or RELS 152 or RELS 161.

 RELS 399.
 Criminal Justice Ethics.
 3 Credits.

-An investigation of the theological and ethical isues related to crime and punishment.
+An investigation of the theological and ethical issues related to crime and punishment.
 Students will discuss questions of human nature, the purpose and meaning of confinement, the ethics of law and judgement, the role of mercy and forgiveness, and alternatives to prosecution and incarceration.
 In many cases, the course will be conducted at the jail on Rikers Island.
-Pre-requisites: RELS 110 or RELS 151.
+Pre-requisites: RELS 110 or RELS 152 or RELS 161.

 RELS 400.
 Special Topic.
 3 Credits.

 This course is an intensive study of an author, period, problem, or concern in a given religious tradition, or the comparative study of some aspect of several traditions.
 Topics vary from semester to semester.
 This seminar is open to Religious Studies majors and minors as well as to other interested students who have completed the nine-credit requirement in Religious Studies.
-Pre-requisites: RELS 110 or RELS 151, completion of nine credits in RELS, and permission from the Chair of Religious Studies.
+Pre-requisites: RELS 110 or RELS 152 or RELS 161, completion of nine credits in RELS, and permission from the Chair of Religious Studies.

 RELS 475.
 Internship.
 3 Credits.